 1. GUNNAR Razer RPG Gaming Glasses

 Pros: Swannies frames are the most environmentally friendly gaming frame on the market.
 They are made from acetate, a plant-based, hypoallergenic plastic without BPA.
 They are available in three sizes for more versatility in fit.
 They are available with a prescription.

 4. ANNRI Blue Light Blocking Glasses

-Pros: ARNNI provides numerous options esthetically in terms of frame color and size, appealing to many different preferences.
-The lenses contain a slight yellow undertone and filter out up to 90% of harmful blue light rays.
+Pros: ANNRI provides numerous options esthetically in terms of frame color and size, appealing to many different preferences.
+They are cost-effective and offer prescription options.

 5. HyperX Gaming Eyewear

-Cons: HyperX Gaming Eyewear is less affordable than many other options and thus is more of an investment.
+Cons: HyperX Gaming Eyewear is less affordable than some other options.

-Pros: The adjustable frames designed to accommodate all face types.
-Silicone nose pads are an added comfort feature.
+Pros: Silicone nose pads are an added comfort feature.

 Frequently Asked Questions